yugo176/-Ranking-of-countries/README.md

+This project use sql of wampserver

-Installer JSON-SERVER : 'npm i -g json-server',
+Comand to install JSON-SERVER : 'npm i -g json-server',

-Faire tourner le back : 'json-server src/assets/db.json --port 3003',
+Comand to run the backend : 'json-server src/assets/db.json --port 3003',